notional-labs/notional/last_upgrade.md

     ```
    *You can jump to step 3.*

     2.2.
-If you want to dowload the compiled binary (instead of compiling by yourself):
+If you want to DOWNLOAD the compiled binary (instead of compiling by yourself):
     ```
     cd ~
     rm bcna_linux_amd64.tar.gz #delete old file if exist